Parent Giving

 Image of the lawn in front of the Colonnade

-Amount of operating budget provided through philanthropy.
+Amount of 2024-25 operating budget supported by philanthropy

 Photo of the brick sidewalk along the Colonnade